Wilkins Arctic Submarine Nautilus

 The overall design of the conversion work reflected Lake's naivete about Arctic conditions, and his predilection towards a romantic and unrealistic view of the rigors of exploration.
 The whole concept of the submarine running along under the ice pack on its superstructure skid was based on the false idea that the Arctic ice pack was smooth and flat underneath like that of a frozen freshwater lake.
 Nothing could be further from the truth.
 Incredibly, the boat was not equipped with heaters, and the crew suffered terribly from the bone chilling cold that radiated inward from the steel hull.
 Freshwater in tanks routinely froze solid and there was only one toilet for the entire crew, and that was inconveniently placed between the main engines.
 The ice drill proved very difficult to use in dockside tests and it failed routinely to bore into test blocks of ice.
 In the arctic against the rock hard ice found there the drill was completely useless and the trunk leaked through the circumferential seal.
 For some reason, both the bow and the amidships diving planes had been removed by Lake in Philadelphia, leaving only the stern planes for underwater control, a problematic state of operation at best.
 The engines failed on the trip across the Atlantic, and they had to be hurriedly overhauled in England before departing for the polar region

 Despite the issues, Wilkins pressed on with the expedition, driven by the pressure of his investors and the overbearing influence of Hearst.
 They made it to the ice pack and even operated under it for short periods.
-They gathered a lot of useful scientific data, but on an overall basis the expedition was nearly a total failure, with the crew nearly in an mutinous state from the horrid conditions onboard.
-There were also unsubstantiated reports of deliberate sabotage by a worried crew.
+They gathered a lot of useful scientific data, but on an overall basis the expedition was nearly a total failure, with the crew nearly in a mutinous state from the horrid conditions onboard.
+There were also unsubstantiated reports of deliberate sabotage by the worried crew.
 The mechanical difficulties encountered by the expedition were more likely due to the poor material condition of the boat and to Lake's contraptions.
 The expedition ended in a Norwegian fjord near Bergen, where Wilkins and Danenhower lived up to the terms of the contract and scuttled the boat in deep water.
 It was later discovered and surveyed by Norwegian divers in 1981.

 See the photos and video below for a more complete story of the conversion work and the pioneering expedition.
 Ric has also transcribed a newspaper article from 1931 by Sloan Danenhower that describes the conversion work done to the O-12/Nautilus.